Woody Allen | Club Random

 you know,

-the line that I loved was,
+the line that I love was,

 I think, one of your first dates, and you said,

-I was so exhausted when I got home from being charming, I felt like I'd run a marathon.
+I was so exhausted when I got home from being charming.
+I felt like I'd run a marathon.

+Yes, I was working.
 Oh, I remember that age when you are just working hard.

 Yeah, yeah, you're selling.